PoliticalGraveyard.com

 Relatives: Married to Amelia M. Dunn.

 Dwyer, William Clark — of Michigan.
 Democrat.
-Candidate in primary for Michigan state house of representatives 41st District, 1974.
+Candidate for Michigan state house of representatives 41st District, 1974.
 Still living as of 1974.

 Dwyer, William F. — of Rochester, Monroe County, N.Y.
 Republican.
-Delegate to Republican National Convention from New York, 1972; Presidential Elector for New York, 1972; Presidential Elector for New York, 1972.
+Delegate to Republican National Convention from New York, 1972; candidate for Presidential Elector for New York.
 Still living as of 1972.

 Dwyer, William J. — of Minneapolis, Hennepin County, Minn.
 Democrat.
 Delegate to Democratic National Convention from Minnesota, 1940.
 Presumed deceased.
 Burial location unknown.